mottaquikarim/FEWDRemote/Lecture_2/README.md

 -

-## Exercise
-Build me a simple resume webpage.
-You can make it a resume about yourself **or** it can be a fictional character from pop culture (ie: **Spiderman**).
-Do **not** worry about styling or generally how it looks, instead focus on how to **lay out** the information you'd like to present in order from most important to least important.
-As per usual, **deploy** your project once it is completed.
 HTML stands for **Hyper Text Markup Language**.
 It is a set of annotations that help parsers (ie: search engines) **understand** the nature of the information that is present on the page.
 Think of it like an outline that describes the high level importance of different elements of your webpage.